What is a Security Deposit?

 Under circumstances where renters fail to make rent, the landlord is entitled to withhold funds from security deposits to recover money owed.

 A landlord is entitled to withhold money from deposits if the unit is significantly dirty.
 It is in the best interest of the landlord and property manager to make sure that rentals are in presentable condition when transitioning to a new renter.
 They have a responsibility to the owner and the future tenants to make sure the home is safe and clean.
 If previous tenants leave the home dirtier than when they started their lease, the cost to clean and sanitize the home falls on them.

 When is it Unacceptable to Withhold the Deposit?

-It is not acceptable, according to state laws, for security deposit to be withheld for ordinary and reasonable use.
-It is illegal to withholds funds from the security deposit for new carpets, curtains, trimmings, furniture, interior or exterior painting for a home or apartment, unless there is damage beyond what is ordinary and reasonable wear and tear.
+It is not acceptable, according to state laws, for a security deposit to be withheld for ordinary and reasonable use.
+It is illegal to withhold funds from the security deposit for new carpets, curtains, trimmings, furniture, and interior or exterior painting for a home or apartment unless there is damage beyond what is ordinary and reasonable wear and tear.
 Landlords may also not deduct from deposits to repair issues that existed prior to when the tenants moved in.

 If the tenant moves from the rental unit and the security deposit is unlawfully retained, the tenant can sue the landlord or property manager in small claims court.